top of page

 A booking system malfunctions and sells more rooms than your hotel can accommodate.

-There are countless situations where you might have to deliver bad news to your customers.
-How you handle these moments can greatly impact customer relationships and the trust you've worked so hard to build.
+There are countless situations where customer service teams might have to deliver bad news to customers.
+The way you communicate in these instances—across every communication channel and with a clear understanding of customer intent—can greatly impact customer satisfaction and trust levels you've worked so hard to build within your customer base.

-4 out of 5 customers will forgive you if you can provide great customer service.
-But only one customer out of five can forgive you if you mess up the communication.
+Research shows that 4 out of 5 customers will forgive you if you provide great service, but only one in five is likely to overlook poor communication.

 Do’s and don’ts for communicating tough news to customers

-There’s no foolproof formula that guarantees your communication will land well.
+There’s no foolproof formula that guarantees your communication will land well with unhappy or frustrated customers.

 That said, there are a few basic steps that can make a massive difference.
 Not only can they help you avoid damaging your brand reputation, they’ll also help you get closer to retaining the customers that are impacted.